linrunner/tlp-doc/settings/bc-vendors.rst

 Final Notes
 ^^^^^^^^^^^
-*Applies to version 1.4 and higher only*
+*Applies to version 1.4 and newer only*

     * Consult the output of :command:`tlp-stat -b` for supported charge control options and allowed parameter values of your hardware